falkr/ttm4175/pages/commands-help.md

 ...
 ```

-From there you can read that `cp` is probably the right command.
+From there you can read that `cp` is probably the right command you were looking for.